Multiplex graph matching matched filters: Introduction and Background

 If for each $i$, we have that $V(G_i)=[n]>[m_i]=V(H_i)$, then the formulation in Eq.\@ (\ref{eq:cmgmp}) effectively seeks to minimize the number of disagreements (edge mapped to non-edge and vice versa) induced between the background and the matched subgraphs in the template, where all disagreements across all channels are weighted equally.
 Given this interpretation, the appropriate padding schemes to deploy in practice depends on the underlying problem assumptions and setting. \begin{rem} \emph{ Our formulation of the Multiplex GMP is (assuming channels of equal order across ${\bf A}$ and ${\bf B}$)

 rather than a formulation weighting the matching in each channel via

 for $\lambda_i>0$.
 In our subgraph detection setting, we have found that $\lambda_i=1$ works suitably well; moreover, this weights each edge in each template channel equally, which may be desirable.
-In the case that one or more channels is more informative or of higher import than the others, choosing appropriate $\lambda$'s to overweight the matching in those channels. } \end{rem}
+In the case that one or more channels is more informative or of higher import than the others, then choosing appropriate $\lambda$'s to overweight the matching in those channels may be desirable. } \end{rem}